learn-co-students/hs-understanding-errors-precollege-se2-bos-072015-1/README.md

 #### Semantic Errors

 Semantic errors are often tougher to diagnose - instead of small grammatical mistakes, these are mistakes in the logic and/or flow of your programs.
+You often don't even get an error message, just a program that doesn't work the way you want it to.
 Are you trying to use `.upcase` on an array?
 Are you forgetting to require a file?
 Are you referencing a method or a variable that doesn't exist yet?
 Semantic errors come in all shapes and sizes, and often the more code you write the harder they are to find.
 That's why it is **super important** to write clean, easy to read code.
 It's much easier to find an error looking though a properly spaced and indented document than it is to weed though jumbled and disorganized text.

 ### Reading a Ruby Error Message